 At $z\lesssim 4.5$, the observed CDF is steeper than the simulated one, meaning that the IGM is more homogeneous than predicted by the QSO-dominated model.

 Including fainter QSOs in the simulations may relieve this tension, as a larger number density of sources can produce a more homogeneous IGM.
 At $4.5 \lesssim z \lesssim 5.5$, the simulated CDF has the correct shape but is systematically shifted towards lower optical depths (as already seen in Fig.~\ref{fig:tau_eff_HI}).
-At even higher redshift, the disagreement increases at small optical depths but the synthetic CDF nicely reproduces the high-$\taueff^{\rm HI}$ tails of the distribution.
-This is the opposite trend to that expected in the standard reionization model \citep{Becker+2015}.
+At even higher redshift, the disagreement increases at small optical depths but the synthetic CDF nicely reproduces the high-$\taueff^{\rm HI}$ tails of the distribution (mainly driven by spatial fluctuations of the photoionization rate but also by the large islands of neutral hydrogen present at these redshifts).
+This is the opposite trend to that expected in the standard reionization model \citep{Becker+2015} unless the EoR for \HI extends down to $z\sim 5.3$ \citep{Kulkarni+2018_2}.
 It is therefore tempting to interpret our results as implying that an increased QSO contribution at high redshift (with respect to the standard reionization history, see also \citenp{Chardin+2016}) might bring the theoretical predictions in agreement with observations.
 Dedicated numerical studies are necessary in order to settle this issue which is beyond the scope of this paper.